ahmethakanaksu/bil395-hw2-multi-lang-calculator-interpreter/prolog/README.md

 ## Usage Examples

-- Always end your expressions with a **period (`.`)**.
+❗❗❗Always end your expressions with a **period (`.`)**.
--  Sometimes, especially when typing long or nested expressions involving parentheses, some characters may **not appear visibly** on the terminal while typing.
+❗❗❗Sometimes, especially when typing long or nested expressions involving parentheses, some characters may **not appear visibly** on the terminal while typing.
 This is a display quirk, but your input is **still correctly received** and evaluated.

 ```text